-The names, faces and backgrounds of our team of people are shown on our website.
+The names, faces and backgrounds of all our team of people are shown on our website.

-You also have the peace of mind knowing that Key Currency is an Authorised Payment Institution (Financial Services Register No. 753989).
-As such, all money transfers are conducted through fully safeguarded client accounts.
+You have the peace of mind knowing that Key Currency is an FCA regulated Authorised Payment Institution (No. 753989), and as such, all money transfers are conducted through safeguarded client accounts.

 We have attained a 5-Star “excellent” customer rating on the review website Trustpilot; the highest rating available.